 The second purpose of the home is to tell the history of Mifflin County.

 Many historical society museums struggle with these competing missions, but the Mifflin County Historical Society does a very good job.
 Rooms in the home are dedicated to things like the county’s military history, industrial history, and everyday life in what was once the frontier.

 Before leaving, don’t miss the Fort Granville recreation.
 This French and Indian War-era fort was burned by the French, supposedly in retaliation for Washington’s actions at Jumonville Glen and Fort Necessity.

 You can also learn more about this part of the state at the Tuscarora Academy Museum in Juniata County.

 Hershey’s might get all the love in Pennsylvania, but Asher’s Chocolates is definitely a name to remember.
 While their headquarters and main factory are in the Philadelphia suburbs, the Asher’s factory in Lewistown is where they do all of their handcrafting.

-Even if you can’t tour the factory, a visit to the Asher’s Chocolates store is a good choice.
-Here, you can pick up not only some of their great chocolates, but also some of their seconds and even a few Lewistown-area souvenirs.
+However, even if you can’t tour the factory, a visit to the Asher’s Chocolates store is a good choice.
+Here, you can pick up not only some of their great chocolates but also some of their seconds and even a few Lewistown-area souvenirs.

 When the Civil War began, President Abraham Lincoln put out a call for soldiers.
 The first to answer his call was the Logan Guard from Lewistown, the seat of Mifflin County.